wise-coders/salesforce-jdbc-driver/README.md

 st.execute("reload schema");
 ```

 We appreciate any contributions to this repository.
-For questions you can contact [DbSchema Technical Support](https://dbschema.com/support.html)
+Please create issues in this project for any bug you find or feature request.

 ## Hot to Test the JDBC Driver